liborty/indxvec/README.md

 ### mutisort

 It is often useful to avoid trait constrains on the end-type being sorted, such as `Ord` or  `Partial_Ord`.
 Such constraints are 'sticky' and have to be then applied everywhere.
 Our new `mutisort` (insert log sort) sidesteps these problems by taking a custom closure comparator.
 Its complexity is the best achievable for comparator sorts.
-It is almost as fast as the std provided sort, which beats it only because it can take advantage of unstable Rust methods.
+It is almost as fast as the std provided sort, which eventually beats it only because it can take advantage of unstable Rust mem moves.
+Tested on floats, `mutisort` is actually faster up to the data length of about 4500.
 Additionally, `mutisort` allows sorting just within a specified range (sub-slice).

 The comparator closure argument can be easily reversed to carry out descending sort.